The ulimtate school lunch box strategy for busy moms [Updated]

 If your child doesn’t eat, it’s not your responsibility.
 You may, however, want to check why.
 Maybe there is no time to eat, maybe his friends are pressuring him to come and play.
 There could be many reasons, but if all is well and your child doesn’t eat much at school, do not make an issue.
 They will make up for it at dinner and will eat what they need.

-As your child gets older, you can encourage their feedback.
+As your child gets older, encourage their feedback.
 What did they like?
 What didn’t they like?
 What do their friends get which they may like to eat?

-So there it is – a lunch box plan which actually works.
-Here’s to a year of school success and happy children!
+So there it is – a lunch box plan which actually works!